Added Verses / Hidden Verses / The Missing Verses

 - Acts 8:37 (and Acts 2:17-18, Acts 8:36-37.
 Verse 37 is absent in the NIV, but a notation is [correctly] added), Acts 15:34, Acts 24:7, Acts 28:29, Acts 13:22)

 - Romans 16:24, Romans 2:6, ALL of Romans 10 (below)!!
-Romans 12:19 (See specifics below)
+Romans 12:19 (See specifics below) and ALL of Romans 12:20 (below)!!

 - 1 Timothy 5:18 - the "Do not muzzle an ox while it is treading out the grain,” or (KJV) "Thou shalt not muzzle the ox when he treadeth out the corn.” they were ADDED.